HussahAlakeel/watson-app/README.md

-# Appointments Virtual Assistant Using IBM Watson Assistant
+# Appointments Booking Chatbot Using IBM Watson Assistant

 ## What is Watson assistant?